Argandov/gpt-projects/README.md

-# 1. GPT-Chatter
+# 1. GPT-File-Explorer.py

-GPT-Chatter is a Python program that uses the OpenAI GPT-3 API to provide chatbot functionality.
-This program allows users to engage in natural language conversations with an AI chatbot powered by GPT-3.

-It can read local files and process them according to the prompt (See "usage").
+GPT-File-Explorer.py is a Python program that uses the OpenAI GPT-3 API to provide chatbot functionality.
+It can also read a local file and process it according to the given prompt.
+See "usage" and "examples".
+It has an extra functionality for reading JSON files.

 ## Requirements